 Gordon’s small class size means that your professors get to know you—and your writing—well.
 You’ll receive plenty of feedback through faculty and peer reviews in a close-knit setting.
-And you’ll have opportunities to interact with emerging and established writers through our Princemere Writers Series.
+And you’ll have opportunities to interact with emerging and established writers through both our Princemere Writers Series and the annual Five Ponds Creative Writing Festival.
 Gordon’s 450-acre wooded campus is an inspiring setting for the study and production of writing in the tradition of New England literary giants, and our proximity to Boston affords you access to readings, conferences, festivals and writing seminars in Boston and around the North Shore.

 Many creative writing students go on to earn an MFA in competitive programs around the country.
 The writing skills that you hone in the creative writing program will prepare you for a wide variety of careers, including: